unihackhq/event-guide/docs/event/tech-talks.md

-# Tech Talks

-We have organised a number of tech talks across the [Mixer Night](../mixer-night.md) on July 26 and the [main event](schedule.md) on July 30-31.
+A number of companies have offered to present a tech talk at this year's event.
+These talks have been spread out between the [Mixer Night](../mixer-night.md) on July 26 and the [main event](schedule.md) on Saturday July 30.

 These are 30 minute talks presented by some of our sponsors that are designed to help you with the competition, gain knowledge and/or refresh existing skills.
 Previous topics included "Introduction to UX Design", "Being a Great Software Engineer in the Real World", and "How to win UNIHACK".

-We ask teams to send at least *one* representative to each tech talk.
-The full list of Tech Talks will be made available closer to the start of the event.
+## Notes about Tech Talks

+Please be aware that the organisers will keep to the 30 minute time limit to all talks.
+This is to ensure both Mixer Night and the main event remains on schedule.

+You will be given a two minute warning that your time is nearly up by the MC of your talk - either by standing at the corner of the stage, or by making a hand gesture when in front.

+We ask all speakers to send a copy of their presentations 24 hours before their scheduled talk.
+This will allow us to have a backup or - for Mixer Night - have one presentation on the night instead of having to swap between different presentations.

 ## Talks at Mixer Night